Furry Tales Children’s Story Competition

 Are you a cat lover with a passion for writing who would love to support the work of The Cat Protection Society in caring for and rehoming cats and kittens in need?

-The Cat Protection Society of Victoria are inviting writing enthusiasts young and old to prepare and share their very own unique short story aimed at preschool to junior primary school aged children that helps to educate the community on responsible cat ownership and raise the profile of cats as companion pets.
+For the second year, The Cat Protection Society of Victoria are inviting budding authors to write and share a story for preschool aged children (3-5 years of age) that helps to educate children on responsible cat ownership or promote just how amazing cats are as companion pets.

 We can’t wait to read your stories.

-Our favourite stories from both competition categories will be combined into a Children’s Book that will be fully illustrated and published available to purchase from our Society retail and online store.
+Our winning story will be illustrated by the wonderfully talented Artist and Photographer Leah Lux (leahlux.com) and published into a Children’s Book that will be available for purchase from our Society retail and online store in early 2023.
 All sale proceeds from the Book will help to ensure that we can continue to provide the highest levels of care and rehome cats and kittens in need.

-The book will also form a key part of our Cat Protection Society Primary School Program which will be rolled out in 2022.
+The book will also form a key part of our Cat Protection Society Community Outreach Program.

-Our winning author in the Junior Furry Tales Children’s Story Competition will receive a $150 Ultimate Kids Gift Card, a certificate and a private shelter tour with plenty of opportunities for cat and kitten cuddling with x3 friends (to be scheduled when restrictions allow).
+Our winning author will receive a $150 Visa Gift Card, a private shelter tour with plenty of opportunities for cat and kitten cuddling with x3 friends and x3 copies of their very own Furry Tales Children’s Book.

-All short stories received across both categories will be judged on the following criteria:
+All short stories received will be judged on the following criteria:

 - Is the story well written, unique and engaging?